kubernetes/autoscaler/cluster-autoscaler/cloudprovider/hetzner/examples/manager_containerd/README.md

 # Cluster Autoscaler Deployment/Configuration
-This documnet describes how to deploy/change ClusterAutascaler In the document cloud_init described simple script responcible to install required packages, generate config files and join new node to cluster
+This documnet describes how to deploy/change ClusterAutascaler In the document cloud_init described simple script responsible to install required packages, generate config files and join new node to cluster
 For new deployment there is necessary to change some values inside this cloud_init script:
 First need to change data related to new cluser join credentials (token and cacert hashes):
 * get the join data from the master: